navanchauhan/navanchauhan.github.io/Content/about/index.md

 When not in front of a screen, I can be found injuring myself mountain biking (I hate road bikers /s), skiing, or homebrewing (WLP618 for all legal purposes).

-Landing page with other links, and projects: [https://hi.navan.dev](https://hi.navan.dev)

 ## Contact Me

 The best way to reach out to me is by e-mail. subject[at]navan.email Or, if I have made peace with my ISP and corrected the rDNS settings, then: hey[at]navan.dev